vishalarora1987/library-app/README.md

 3. Next, install the application using (assuming you have required libraries installed) npm install

 4. We will use Expo to run the application on our devices.
-Please refer this link for installation https://docs.expo.io/get-started/installation/ and run follwing command
+Please refer this link (or use npm install -g expo-cli command for installing expo cli) for installation https://docs.expo.io/get-started/installation/ and run following command

 expo start